Wondering how to create a food blog in 2020, but have absolutely no idea on how to start one? You’re at the right place then!

 Review blogs are always a savior for those of us who are picky.
 So make sure you use it well.
 When you do review blogs, have a niche in it as well.
 It can be restaurant reviews or certain recipe reviews.
 You’ll choose, as you’re the master here!
 But you can’t even think of how to create a food blog without stumbling upon this suggestion.

 3. Choose your blogging platform and web hoster

 Creating blogs have become one of the easiest tasks in the 21st century.
 Now when you consider creating a food blog, no more coding is required to build it from scratch.
 Everything’s at your fingertips, and you just need to launch it.
 There are a lot of other types of no-code platforms like SurveySparrow to help you with all kinds of online surveys.
 Here’s an online survey created using SurveySparrow for an online donut store.

 To create similar online surveys, you can create a free account on SurveySparrow.

 Blogging platforms are otherwise known as Content Management Systems (CMS).
 It helps you to publish, edit, or manage your content online.
 One of the most popular blogging platforms to recommend would be WordPress.org.
 It is the easiest and convenient blogging platform for beginners as well as for advanced bloggers.
-You can either go for the free web hosting option or an open-source self-hosted blog.
+You can either go for the free web hosting option, web hosting free trial option or an open-source self-hosted blog.